openjournals/joss/docs/submitting.md

 ###### Deeper nesting

 Fourth- and fifth-level subsections – like this one and the following heading – are supported by the system; however, their use is discouraged.
-Use lists instead of forth- and fifth-level headings.
+Use lists instead of fourth- and fifth-level headings.

 #### Lists